There are not many carnivore lifestyle adherents who do not love a good steak - and the filet mignon is the queen of steaks.

 Filet Mignon Alternatives

-Given the high protein content of filet mignon, there are few reasons to search for alternatives solely to get more protein.
+Given the high protein content of filet mignon, there are a few reasons to search for alternatives solely to get more protein.

 Some high-protein alternatives to filet mignon include other steaks like: